qm19/A-Weakly-Supervised-Learning-based-Oversampling-Framework-for-Imbalanced-Classification/data/Readme.txt

-This dataset is the #15 wind turbine dataset.
+This dataset is the training and testing set of #15 wind turbine.